US will not give security guarantees to Ukraine, Trump says

 The Ukrainian president told reporters in Kyiv that the framework economic deal with the US is a first step towards a full agreement that would be subject to ratification by Ukraine’s parliament.

-The planned visit comes after dramatic week in which the two leaders exchanged hostile remarks, with Trump calling Zelenskyy a “dictator”.
+The planned visit comes after a dramatic week in which the two leaders exchanged hostile remarks, with Trump calling Zelenskyy a “dictator”.

 Trump has cast the deal as a repayment for billions of dollars in aid to Kyiv during the war.

-He announced Zelenskyy’s visit on Wednesday at the start of the first Cabinet meeting of his second term, hailing the deal as “a very big agreement.”
+He announced Zelenskyy’s visit on Wednesday at the start of the first US Cabinet meeting of his second term, hailing the deal as “a very big agreement”.

-“The previous administration put us in a very bad position, but we’ve been able to make a deal where we’re going to get the money back and and a lot of money in the future,” Trump said.
+“The previous administration put us in a very bad position, but we’ve been able to make a deal where we’re going to get the money back and a lot of money in the future,” Trump said.

 Reporting from Kyiv, Al Jazeera’s Charles Stratford said it appeared that Zelenskyy “still has questions” over the future US-Ukraine relationship.